ErsjanKeri/DSolver/README.md

     components
         -> folder containing all components
-        -> for new components create new file/folder -> export the new component in the index.js file
+        -> for new components create new file/folder

     main.less
         -> theme variables of the application